VladimirMarkelov/haku/docs/usage.md

 #### Miscellanea

 - `print` - `print(any1[, any2...]` prints all arguments to standard output without adding new line after the last one.
 It is kind of `echo` substitute.
 Why to use `print` instead of `echo`: 1) `echo` is a shell command, so it is slower than `print` that makes `print`, e.g., a good and fast tool to debug a script; 2) `echo` does string interpolation, so it supports only variable names, `print` evaluates every argument, so it supports expressions and function calls.
 Example: `print("a=",$a,".
 INC a=",inc($a))`, assuming `a` is uninitialized, outputs `"a= .
 INC a=1"`
 - `println` - the same as `print` but automatically prints a new line character after the last argument.
+- `shell` - set the current shell to execute external commands.
+  Default value for Windows: `shell("cmd.exe", "/C")`, for other OS: `shell("sh", "-cu")`.
+  If you want to use powershell on Windows, add to your script header the line:
+  `shell("powershell", "-c")`